knewter/imagine/README.md

 Contributing
 ------------
 If you want to contribute, you can do so a few different ways.
-You could fork us on {http://github.com/knewter/imagine github}, you could build a new album view plugin, or you could just [give us some feedback or suggestions](http://www.github.com/knewter/imagine/issues).
+You could fork us on [github](http://github.com/knewter/imagine), you could build a new album view plugin, or you could just [give us some feedback or suggestions](http://www.github.com/knewter/imagine/issues).

 Issues/Suggestions/Questions
 ------